hexatomic/hexatomic/docs/user/src/usage/import-export.md

 Exporting a corpus project is similar to importing one.
 You select *Export* from the *File* menu, select an output path and the output format and finish the wizard.
 The output path should not contain the root corpus name, since this will be appended automatically.
 A project must be saved to the disk and must not have any unsaved changes before you can export it.
-The export menu will be deactivated in this case.
-Unsaved changes are indicated by a *\** at the end of the window title.